eProsima/Micro-XRCE-DDS-Client/QUALITY.md

 Any ABI break in **eProsima Micro XRCE-DDS Client** will be done between minor versions and it should be clearly stated in the release notes, note that minor releases can happen within a ROS distribution.

-While ABI breaks are taken into consideration, they are not seen as a critical issue, since the main target of this package is micro-ROS (a static linked environment).

 ## Change Control Process [2]